-Every year over 2,400 people in Australia are diagnosed with bladder cancer.
-Bladder cancer occurs when abnormal cells in the lining of the bladder multiply faster than normal, causing a tumour or tumours.
+Every year more than 2,400 people in Australia are diagnosed with bladder cancer.
+Bladder cancer occurs when abnormal cells in the lining of the bladder multiply faster than normal, causing a tumour or tumours to develop.
 Most of these arise from the inner-most lining of the bladder and are called Transitional Cell Carcinomas (TCC).

 There are lifestyle factors such as cigarette smoking, and exposure to certain toxic dyes that increase the incidence of bladder cancer.
 Bladder cancer is very uncommon before the age of 60 and is more common in men than in women.